This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

 Yes.
-Store them in an airtight container in the refrigerator to keep the filling firm and the crust fresh.
+Lemon bars should be stored in an airtight container in the refrigerator because the filling contains eggs.

 RELATED: 15 Easy Dessert Recipes For One